smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/AutomlRegressor.md

 - The bracket `[]` indicates an optional clause.
 - An ellipsis following a comma in brackets [,...] means that the preceding item can be repeated as a comma-separated list
 - The vertical bar `|` represents the logic `OR`.
-- VALUE means just value.
+- VALUE represents a regular value.

 !!! note ""
     - __literal__: a fixed or unchangeable value, also known as a Constant.